 Thorn cast an eye over Krieger’s companions.

 He knew them all quite well.
 Four lads of the same age from the autumn intake, all of them from Odal.
-Sopp, Ark, Brett and Hoda.
-They were the same age as Gleda and had been fencing and wrestling partners of her.
+Sop, Ark, Bret and Hoda.
+They were the same age as Gleda and fencing and wrestling partners of her.
 They were still boys, but the best there were.
 Fisk, one of the local guards, looked like a shabby pooch.
-He was an orphan and a bachelor, it seemed, and well known as a hard drinker with a love for beer.
-Krieger, too, boasted an impressive pendant on his breast like the one Thorn had and which was now hanging on Gleda’s chest.
-The girl’s lips were sealed as if she had taken a vow of silence.
+He was an orphan and a widower, it seemed, and well known as a hard drinker with a love for beer.
+Krieger, too, boasted an impressive pendant on his breast.
+Just like the one Thorn had.
+More precisely, just like the one which now hung on Gleda’s chest.
+The girl’s lips were now sealed as if she had taken a vow of silence.
 But what was left from that pendant after the monster’s clasp?
-If only they had taken Rask’s stone…
+If only they had Rask’s stone…

-“It’s the harvest alright,” Ark, a frail young boy with curls in his hair, answered.
+“The very same,” Ark, a frail young boy with curls in his hair, raised his voice.

 “Show your necks,” Thorn ordered.

-“We’ve got nothing,” Krieger said with a wave of his trembling hand.
+“We’ve got nothing,” Krieger said with a wave of his hand.
 “I’ve already checked.
-A lot of people in the town got burns, but we didn’t.
-Every second fellow, from the look of it.
+A lot of people in the town have got these burns, but we don’t.
+Every other person’s got one.
 They grabbed the backs of their necks, and many of them screamed out in pain.
 We’re the only ones who remained sane.”

 “Sane?”
 Thorn asked in puzzlement.